 Understanding The Basics Of TMD

 The temporomandibular joint (TMJ) attaches the jaws to the skull, facilitating movements in the mouth relating to eating, speaking, and other functions.
 It helps the lower jaws (mandibles) to pivot around the temporal bone on the side of the head.
 You can feel it in action by pressing your fingers to your cheeks right in front of your ear and then opening and closing your mouth.
-When you open and close your mouth, the rounded ends of the lower jaws called condyles roll on a disc around the joint socket of the temporal bone.
+When you open and close your mouth, the rounded ends of the lower jaw, called condyles, roll on a disc around the joint socket of the temporal bone.

 What Are Temporomandibular Joint Disorders?

 TMD symptoms range from myofascial pain – difficulties controlling jaw functions and the muscles of the neck and shoulders – to dislocated jaw, displaced disc, condyle injuries, and, in rare cases, degenerative joint diseases such as arthritis in the jaws.
-Other common symptoms include headaches, pains radiating from the jaws, shifting teeth, earaches, hearing problems, and dizziness.
+The most common symptom of TMD is discomfort on either side of your face.
+Signs of TMD range from jaw soreness to facial pain.
+The connective tissues covering the muscles that control the jaw can become sensitive.
+If you find yourself placing your fingertips on your jaw muscle for relief, you may be dealing with TMD.
+Some patients report that the soreness of their jaw is worse in the morning or late afternoon.

 The Best Treatments For TMD

-Thankfully, most people who experience TMD usually deal with mild, temporary and occasional symptoms that go away with little or no treatment.
-For those with severe symptoms, we’ll use state-of-the-art tools and techniques, including TMJ x-rays, MRI, tomography, etc., to evaluate the main cause of the condition and offer effective treatment options.
+Thankfully, most people who experience TMD usually deal with mild, temporary, and occasional symptoms that go away with little or no treatment.
+For those with severe symptoms, we’ll use state-of-the-art tools and techniques, including TMJ X-rays, MRI, tomography, etc., to evaluate the main cause of the condition and offer effective treatment options.
 We’ll diffuse the pressure on the maxillofacial muscles and remedy the condition using either conservative treatments or surgical procedures.

 Most times, we recommend just simple, conservative treatments which entail the use of devices such as splints, physical therapy, muscle relaxers, and anti-inflammatory drugs.
 Self-care practices like eating soft foods, using heat or ice packs, and avoiding extreme jaw movements can also promote quick recovery.
 Reach out to us today to get highly effective treatment options for your TMJ problems.
+It is important for you to make this appointment so we can accurately diagnose any dental issues you may have and help you take the next step toward wellness.